If we don’t win, you don’t pay.

 What Can I Do If I Was Hurt By A Driver Making An Illegal U-Turn?

-Most people assume they can just sue.
+Most people assume they can sue.
 But it’s not that simple.
 For example, what if someone carrying expired auto insurance made an illegal U-turn and crashed into them?
-Sure, you have the right to file a personal injury claim against the lawbreaker.
+Sure, you can file a personal injury claim against the lawbreaker.
 But what if you can’t recover any money?
 What good is the satisfaction of a judgment in your favor if no way to collect the money exists?

 - What are the theories of negligence?

 Before we digress too much, there are probably two theories you will for sure pursue.
 One is ordinary negligence, and the other is negligence per se.
 Let’s discuss negligence law first.
 Under California law, failure is shown by proving there was a duty by the defendant not to make a U-Turn until it was safe.
-So let’s say the court decides that the defendant was otherwise not violating the code section when the accident happened.
-For example, what if you were driving through a yellow, and the defendant was still in the process of negotiating a U-Turn?
+So, let’s say the court decides that the defendant didte thviolatection when the accident happened.
+For example, what if you were driving through a yellow, and the defendant was still negotiating a U-Turn?
 For example, the defendant was stalled in traffic and had the right to turn on a green arrow.

 So here, it was still unsafe to turn around.
-And had the defendants paid more attention, the U-Turn would have been delayed, and the following distances would have been increased.
-So if you can prove the defendant breached the social duty by making the U-Turn when a reasonable person would not have done so, you can establish a breach of duty.
+Had the defendants paid more attention, the U-Turn would have been delayed, and the following distances would have been increased.
+So, if you can prove the defendant breached the social duty by making the U-Turn when a reasonable person would not have done so, you can establish a breach of duty.
 But you’re still not done yet.

 However, claims involving statutory violations are different.
 If an accident is caused by a driver making an illegal U-turn, the statutory violation is considered negligent per se.